Agent00bad/Examensarbete/README.md

   </details>

   When i had a finished mind map i used it as a reference to make a database schema from.
-The database schema is what i worked from but was not guaranteede to be how to final database looked, but it was a good baseline.
+The database schema is what i worked from but was not guaranteed to be how to final database looked, but it was a good baseline.

   <details>
   <summary>Show database schema</summary>